Somali Salvation Democratic Front: Proxy operations and 1982-83 invasion

+Decline and resurgence

+During 1982, the Barre regime successfully split the SSDF and most its members surrendered to the government following an amnesty and payment offer.
+By 1983 the bulk of the SSDF had rejoined the regime.
+Irritated by this development, the Ethiopian government put the head of the SSDF Abdullahi Yusuf in jail, where he remained until the Fall of the Derg regime in 1991.
+During SSDF internal fighting during 1983 and 1984, Ethiopian security forces entered their camps and arrested the rebels central committee members.
+After the rebels had no longer become useful to Mengistu, he had members of the organization killed, imprisoned or dispersed.
+The SSDF would not recover as an organization until relations with Ethiopia normalized during the tenure of Meles Zenawi.

+By 1985 SSDF had ceased most of their military operations against the Siad Barre regime.
 In 1986 an SSDF congress was held, which elected Dr. Hassan Ali Mire as chairman.
 He resigned in 1988, leaving a power vacuum in the organization.
 Musse Islan was elected leader by the SSDF Central Committee to hold the position until a Congress was convened.

 In 1988 the governments of Somalia and Ethiopia made some agreements to cease hostilities.
 The Ethiopian government started closing SSDF camps, arresting its leaders and seizing weapons.
 The Ethiopian government also closed the SSDF radio station, Radio Halgan, which had been broadcasting since 1981.

 In 1988 SSDF guerrillas started taking control over the western districts of Mudug and the southern areas of Nugaal and Bari regions.

 Post-1991

 After the fall of the Barre regime, the SSDF (based largely in northeastern Somalia) was divided in two factions.
 One was led by General Mohamed Abshir Muse (chairman), who at the time was based in Saudi Arabia, and the other was led by Abdullahi Yusuf Ahmed (deputy chairman).
 The general secretary was Mohamed Abshir Waldo.

 A congress was held in August 1994.
 Former Prime Minister of Somalia, Abdirizak Haji Hussein, was offered the chairmanship of the SSDF by a group of clan leaders, but declined.

 Over the next several years, Abdullahi Yusuf Ahmed would emerge as the pre-eminent leader in northeastern Somalia.
 In 1992, he marshalled forces to successfully expel an Islamist extremist group linked to Al-Itihaad al-Islamiya that had taken over Bosaso, a prominent port city and the commercial capital of the northeastern part of the country.